Taizhou Zhejiang, China Travel Guide

 Taxis and ride-sharing apps deliver convenient alternatives to public buses, especially for direct routes or when carrying luggage.

-Always ensure the taxi is licensed and uses the meter.
+Always ensure the ride is licensed and uses the meter.
 Avoid unlicensed "black cabs."

 Mobile apps offer transparent pricing, reducing cash needs and potential overcharging.

-Ride-sharing drivers are registered.
+Ride-sharing people who drive are registered.
 Verify car details before entering the vehicle.

 Rental options for personal cars are limited for international tourists due to license requirements.

-Drive on the right side of the road.
+Drive on the right-hand side of the road.
 Strict traffic laws include speed limits and drunk driving regulations.

 Enforcement is consistent.